BehzadBozorgtabar/LTS5_FER/mug-fer/README.md

 ## Data
 The [MUG Facial Expression Database](https://mug.ee.auth.gr/fed/) consists of image sequences of 52 subjects performing facial expressions.
 This dataset contains 7 basic emotions (anger, disgust, fear, happiness, sadness, surprise, neutral), and each image sequences start and end at the neutral state.

 As an input for our all models, we selected only 5 frames for each image sequence.
+Each frame was also downsized to 224 x 224.
 One such sample is shown here for reference purposes.

 ![MUG sample](img/mug_sample.jpg "MUG Sample")